How Deep Should You Learn Your Openings? A Guide by Rating Level

 1100-1699: Build a Basic Repertoire with Understanding

 Study annotated games in your openings.
 Track typical piece placement and core pawn breaks, for example d4 in the Italian or c4 in the Queen's Gambit.
 Model games reveal plans far better than raw move lists.
+If you are still choosing the Black defense to build depth around, our rating-banded shortlists for the best response to 1.e4 and the best response to 1.d4 narrow the decision down quickly.

 1700-2000: Develop Complete Opening Preparation

 Build a full tree that covers what you actually face.
-Cover sidelines 5 to 7 moves deep and mainlines 5 to 10, and write down why each critical move appears.
+Cover sidelines 5 to 7 moves deep and mainlines 8 to 12, and write down why each critical move appears.
 This prevents forgetting ideas when move orders shift.

 Identify blind spots from recent games.
 Mark where you left prep, note engine or database improvements, and add only the lines that recurred.
 Importing games into your repertoire tool turns painful moments into targeted fixes.